IgnitionBoulder/2015week1/deliverables/README.md

 SCM is

 What is a VCS?
+VCS is a version control system

 Why is Git useful for a developer?
+It is free and open source, and can keep track of all of your projects.

 Why is Git useful for a team of developers?
+Git can easily be shared and updated, it makes working with a team organized and simple.

 How do you create a new Git repository for a project locally?
+"git init" creates a new repository and "git init --bare my-new-project" would create a new project locally

 How do you create it on Github?
+When Github is open in the browser, click + sign and click New Repository.

 How do you commit changes?
 git commit

 What is the difference between staging and committing changes?
+Staged means that you have marked a modified file in its current version to go into your next commit.
+Committed means that the data is safely stored in your local database.

 What is the difference between committing your changes and pushing them to Github?

-Commiting your changes saves the history of all of your changes locally and pushing them to Github makes them available on the web
+Committing changes saves the data in your local database.
+Pushing them to Github saves them on your Github account and can be accessed online.

 What is the command to check the status of your current repo in git?
+git status

 What is the command to see the history of your previous commits (from the command line)?
+git log

 What are a few interesting variations (sets of options)?
+git help, git config

 How can you look through your historical commits on the Github website?
+When in repository, click on commits section and it shows you how many you or others have made.

 What is a "Merge"?
+Merging is combining repositories, branches and more.

 What is a "Pull Request"?
+Pull Requests are used to let other people know about changes you've pushed to a repository on Github.

 What is "Forking" a repo?
+A fork is a copy of a repository, forking a repository allows you to freely experiment with changes without affecting the original project.

 What is "Cloning" a repo?
+Cloning is creating a copy of a fork locally on your computer.